Thermodynamics of complexity and pattern manipulation

+The manipulation of patterns is as important to living organisms as it is for computation.
+Living things capitalize on structure in their environment for available energy, and use this energy to generate new complex structures.
+Similarly, a crucial task in the modern era of big data is to identify patterns in large data sets in order to make predictions about future events -- often at great energetic cost.
+Here, we consider the thermodynamic costs intrinsic to this sort of pattern manipulation and ask: is there a preferred method by which this manipulation should be done?
+Our intuition is that {\em simpler is better}, a longstanding tenant of natural philosophy known as Occam's razor.
+To formalize this, we first qualify what is meant both by \emph{simpler} and by \emph{better}.

-Meanwhile in computational mechanics~\cite{CrutchfieldY89,ShaliziC01}, we can formalize ``simpler'' in the context of pattern generation and manipulation.
-Everything we observe in the environment can be considered to be pattern---a temporal sequence of data that exhibits statistical structure.
-Much of science then deals with the construction of machines that take information from past observations, and use it to generate future statistics.
-Here, the {\em simplest} machine stores this information about the past using the minimal amount of internal structure.
+In complexity science, computational mechanics formalizes what is {\em simpler} in the context of pattern manipulation~\cite{CrutchfieldY89,ShaliziC01,Crutchfield11}.
+The premise is that everything we observe in the environment can be considered to be a pattern --- a temporal sequence of data exhibiting certain statistical structure.
+Much of science then deals with building models that can explain such statistics -- machines that take information from past observations, and use it to generate statistically coinciding conditional future predictions.
+Given two machines that exhibit same pattern of behaviour, the one that stores less information from the past is considered simpler, the motivation being that it better isolates indicators of future behaviour.
+The simplest such machine then defines exactly how much memory is required to produce a given pattern, and thus quantifies the pattern's intrinsic structure.
+Known as {\em statistical complexity}, this measure has been applied to quantify structure in diverse contexts~\cite{HaslingerKS10,ParkWLYJM07,LuB12}.

-To answer ``When is simpler thermodynamically better?''\ we present a thermodynamic framework for pattern manipulation.
-We evaluate the steady-state operation of a full thermal cycle, consisting of a {\em generator} that \mbox{invests} work to accurately produce a pattern and an {\em extractor} that anticipates the pattern to exploit it for free energy (see~\cref{fig:SimExtCycle}).
-We examine the work exchange in these devices, and how they use internal memory to retain their predictive ability.
-We then identify dissipative work costs that worsen their thermodynamic performance.
-In this context, a {\em simpler} device uses less internal memory, and a {\em better} one wastes less work maintaining this memory.

-Ockham's razor is a guiding philosophical principle, rather than a cast-in-stone physical law; and so there is no a priori physical motivation to assume that using the smallest, simplest, memory is always thermodynamically better.
-By minimizing the dissipative work costs, we identify the best choice of internal memory.
-In the generator, using the simplest possible internal memory (the causal states associated with the pattern's {\em statistical complexity}~\cite{CrutchfieldY89,ShaliziC01}) minimizes dissipation.
-For generating a pattern: simpler is thermodynamically better.
-For the extractor, defying our intuition, it transpires that the choice of memory has no thermodynamic consequence.